enkidevs/curriculum-tools/Insight-Documentation.md

 ### Revise Question
 Revise questions are _assessment questions_.
 They are presented without the insight.
 Make sure they cover the same information as the practice question, and make sure it's not about trivia in the insight.
 They're used for placement tests, and to give points in a standard, and for other dynamic assessment.
 Try to make these questions require as much _critical thought_ as possible- the user should _figure something out_, not just be relied upon to recall details (unless the objective is to memorize the details).
+Don't include "remembering obscure terminal flags" in this kind of question, instead focus on what a person can be expected to recall before they've had their coffee.

 Revision questions are formatted like:
 ```